A processional cross for Italy

 Before the gemstones were finally set, an individual underlay was selected for each gemstone, which emphasizes its special character and can compensate for minor differences in the cut height.
 This base consists of an extra rhodium-plated silver plate that has either been finely or rather roughly hatched or even completely polished to a high gloss.

-Such underlays are always helpful when the gemstone is completely surrounded by its setting and therefore no more light can enter from below or from the side.
-Incidentally, the medieval goldsmiths also helped here, for example with a so-called “waffle foil”, which reflects the incident light from below through the gemstone and helps to show the gemstone in all its original beauty.
+Such supports are always helpful when the gemstone is completely enclosed in its setting and therefore no light can enter from below or from the side.
+Medieval goldsmiths also helped themselves here with a so-called "waffle foil", for example, which reflects the incoming light from below back through the gemstone and helps to show the gemstone in all its original beauty.

 Now everyone could cabochons used and their versions finally closed.
 After that, the processional cross shone in all its glory for the first time and all the decorative ornaments merged into a homogeneous unit.